Pelvic inflammatory disease: Treatment

 Treatment is often started without confirmation of infection because of the serious complications that may result from delayed treatment.
 Treatment depends on the infectious agent and generally involves the use of antibiotic therapy although there is no clear evidence of which antibiotic regimen is more effective and safe in the management of PID.
 If there is no improvement within two to three days, the patient is typically advised to seek further medical attention.
 Hospitalization sometimes becomes necessary if there are other complications.
 Treating sexual partners for possible STIs can help in treatment and prevention.
+There should be no wait for STI results to start treatment.
+Treatment should not be avoided for longer than 2-3 days due to the risk of infertility.

 For women with PID of mild to moderate severity, parenteral and oral therapies appear to be effective.
 It does not matter to their short- or long-term outcome whether antibiotics are administered to them as inpatients or outpatients.
 Typical regimens include cefoxitin or cefotetan plus doxycycline, and clindamycin plus gentamicin.
 An alternative parenteral regimen is ampicillin/sulbactam plus doxycycline.
 Erythromycin-based medications can also be used.
 A single study suggests superiority of azithromycin over doxycycline.
 Another alternative is to use a parenteral regimen with ceftriaxone or cefoxitin plus doxycycline.
 Clinical experience guides decisions regarding transition from parenteral to oral therapy, which usually can be initiated within 24–48 hours of clinical improvement.